AfzalSiddiqui/AfzalSiddiqui/README.md

 **Lead Mobile Engineer — identity, payments and trust at consumer scale.** Dubai, UAE.

+**Lead Mobile Engineer — identity, payments, wealth and trust at consumer scale.** Dubai, UAE.

-I build the client-side systems people trust with their money: account and onboarding flows, payment surfaces, and the shared iOS frameworks that let multiple product teams ship against one foundation.
-Seventeen years in production iOS, the last seven on UAE banking apps serving over a million users.
+I build the client-side systems people trust with their money: account and onboarding flows, payment surfaces, wealth and investment experiences, and the shared iOS frameworks that let multiple product teams ship against one foundation.
+Seventeen years in production iOS, with the last seven focused on UAE banking and financial applications serving over a million users.

 ## What I work on

+**Wealth, stocks and crypto** — investment and wealth-management experiences covering equities, market data, trading journeys, portfolio views, and crypto assets.
+I’ve worked on mobile experiences that bring stocks, crypto, and other investment products into consumer banking platforms.

 **Payments and Apple platform integration** — issuer-side Apple Pay provisioning (pushing cards to Wallet via PassKit), Apple Pay acceptance in consumer apps, tokenised card storage, and a payment gateway SDK embedded by third-party merchant apps.

-**Identity and trust** — document capture and OCR with Vision, face match and liveness, NFC passport reads, biometric authentication, and the security frameworks that sit under them.
+**Identity and trust** — document capture and OCR with Vision, face match and liveness, NFC passport reads, biometric authentication, and the security frameworks that sit underneath them.

 **Shared iOS foundations** — versioned Swift Packages consumed by more than one production app, with the migration paths and release discipline that come with owning an API other teams depend on.